barumau/panlingue/eng/FAQ.md

 #### When was Panlingue created?

-Panlingue was created in 2023 from a version of an earlier language called Pandunia.
+Panlingue was created in 2023 from a version of an earlier language called Panlingue.
-Pandunia was an experimental auxiliary language project that went through many experimental phases.
+Panlingue was an experimental auxiliary language project that went through many experimental phases.
 Panlingue was born from one of the branches of this project.
 Therefore the history of Panlingue can be traced back to early 2000s.